werowe/Auth0/README.md

 Note that this sample application is intended to illustrate the Circle security elements in a simple and condensed way.
 Therefore, many features that are necessary for production, such as error handling and configuration files, have been omitted.

 To setup the Express app, start by typing <code>npm init</code> from the command line.
-Next, in the same direcotry where you ran init, install Express running <code>npm install express</code>
+Next, in the same directory where you ran init, install Express running <code>npm install express</code>

 ### Basic server.js file